steedas/wksteed/content/aboutme/index.md

 ![First](images/first.jpeg)

-I am a third mechatronics engineering student at Queen's University.
+I am a third year mechatronics engineering student at Queen's University.
 I chose mechatronics engineering because of the depth of opportunity for creativity and learning it has.
 Outside of my design projects I love weightlifting, the summer, carpentry, music (indie rock is my favorite) and reading.
 My favourite book right now is "Make it Stick by Roediger III, Henry and Brown".

 ## Gallery